-15.13 INVESTMENT INCOME RECOGNITION
+15.14 INVESTMENT INCOME RECOGNITION

 Interest income is recognised using the effective interest rate of the instrument.
 Changes in the fair value on GAT unit funds are recognised in the Statement of Changes in Net Assets.
-Interest income on financial assets classified at fair value though profit or loss, is accrued at balance date.
+Interest income from financial assets classified at fair value through profit or loss, is accrued at balance date.
+Dividend income is recognised in the Statement of Changes in Net Assets on the ex-dividend date.